ArashDoDo2/Geofeed-Manager/CPANEL_DEPLOYMENT.md

 Click Save then Start App.

-🟦 5) Environment Variables in cPanel
+ðŸŸ¦ 5) Environment Variables in cPanel

 Add: